model-initiative/model_initiative/README.md

 From the figure below, two sides can be observed: the experiment side and the model/detector side

 ## Launching the experiment side
-The experiment side is in charge of generating the sound files (.wav) located in the *fileexchange* folder that will then be processed by the model side.
+The experiment side is in charge of generating the sound files (.wav) located in the *fileexchange* folder which will then be processed by the model side.
 Launching the experiment side requires a couple of matlab toolboxes (note that they are not all mandatory for a quick start):
 * the AFC toolbox can be found at: http://medi.uni-oldenburg.de/afc/